2011JavaReact/jwilsonProject0/README.md

     "unitPrice": 9.99
 }
 ```
 The response will also be in JSON showing the data of the new product.
 Including the product id for later use.
+A successful insert will return a status code 201.
 ```json
 {
     "productId": 4,